SeProprioDev/pocketbase-docker/README.md

 ### v0.5.0

+- Fixed the ingress.yaml
-Upgraded to PocketBase v0.8.0, see changelog [here](https://github.com/pocketbase/pocketbase/releases/tag/v0.8.0)
+- Upgraded to PocketBase v0.8.0, see changelog [here](https://github.com/pocketbase/pocketbase/releases/tag/v0.8.0)

 The upgrade procedure is managed by the helm chart, so relax, **backup** and upgrade!